-The next major hadron physics facility looks likely to be a high-energy Electron-Ion Collider (EIC) to be constructed in the US.
+The next major hadron physics facility is planned to be a high-energy polarised Electron-Ion Collider (EIC) to be constructed in the US.
 The EIC has recently been endorsed as the highest priority new build nuclear physics facility in the 2015 NSAC Long Range Plan.
-The timescale of this project is subject to US planning and approval, but commissioning and early physics is possible between 2025-2030.
-The first step in the approval process is for the facility to achieve Critical Decision Zero (CD0) status, establishing mission need, which may take place in the next 2-3 years.
+The timescale of this project is subject to US planning and approval, but commissioning and early physics is possible between 2027-2032.
+The EIC is currently undergoing a review by the National Academy of Sciences, with a favourable response expected later this year.
+The first step in the approval process is for the facility to achieve Critical Decision Zero (CD0) status, establishing mission need, which may follow within months after the Academy review.

 The proposed facility will provide electron-proton collisions with polarised electron and polarised proton beams, and electron-ion collisions with polarised electrons and a variety of unpolarised heavy-ion beams.
 This new machine will bridge the gap between the new high precision results expected from JLab with the higher energy results already obtained from HERA, widening the physics reach of both by a larger kinematic range, a full exploitation of polarisation and a wide range of strongly interacting targets.
 A feature of this new facility will be its unparalleled luminosity allowing an exquisitely detailed exploration of the spatial and momentum distributions of quarks and gluons in the nucleon at very short distances where the gluon distribution dominates.
 It will also allow the exploration of an entirely new QCD regime in which the gluon density in heavy nuclei is expected to become saturated.
 This facility will not only address fundamental questions in nucleon structure, and the spin of the nucleon at short distances, but also the partonic structure of nuclei, the onset of gluon saturation and the propagation of partons in cold nuclear matter.
 As such, its potential science reach encompasses the current research interests of all groups within the UK hadron physics community.
 Members of the community with interest in both electron-proton and electron-ion physics are currently preparing a statement of intent on a common future involvement in the design, construction and physics programme of experiments at this facility.